-The big addition for season 2 is Aya Cash as Stormfront – which first came to light as season 1 made its debut last July.
+The big addition for season 2 is Aya Cash as Stormfront (seen in the first three minutes video above), which first came to light as season 1 made its debut last July.
 In the comics, the character (a loose parody of both Marvel’s Thor and DC’s Shazam) is the leader of the B-list superhero team Payback, male, and a literal product of the Third Reich.
-It is unclear how much of the character’s backstory will carry over to the television series, though Starr offered EW a few insights into the character recently.
+It is unclear how much of the character’s backstory will carry over to the television series.

 Other new additions include Goran Visnjic as Alistair Adana, another church leader with a tenuous grip on the faith, and Claudia Doumit as congresswoman Victoria Neuman.

 And while Black Noir (Nathan Mitchell) isn’t exactly a new character, he will have a lot more to do in the second season.
 During an appearance at C2E2 in February, Starr told an audience of fans, “I think they probably wrote to him the strongest in season 2 in my opinion.
 Black Noir is like a f—king force in season 2.”
 Setting him against the Boys will no doubt result in plenty of the blood-splatter we saw in the trailer.
 Also, as readers of the comic book will know, Black Noir’s true identity is one of the comic’s big reveals and may yet become a plot point on the television show.